alvint/rwConfig/README.md

 once--not on every read of a property.
 If you're creating a long-lived app that may ultimately do a lot of reads, this definitely doesn't hurt.

-As a bonus, reads times are consistent no matter what you're reading or where you're getting it from.
+As a bonus, read times are consistent no matter what you're reading or where you're getting it from.

 Don't take my word for it.
 [Run the benchmarks yourself!](benchmark) Or just look